-Do you find that your panic attacks are becoming more frequent, maybe you don’t know what the trigger is, or maybe you do, but one thing is clear, that they are becoming more consistent.
-If you recognise these statements, I suspect that you are beginning to fear and plan for your next panic occurrence by trying to avoid situations that may cause a new attack!
+Do you find that your panic attacks are becoming more frequent?
+Whether you recognise your triggers or not one thing is clear - they are becoming more consistent.
+I suspect that you are beginning to fear and plan for your next panic attack by trying to avoid situations that may cause a new attack.

 Let’s look at some real truths about panic attacks.
 Typically, you may have been experiencing high levels of stress for some time, maybe even having bouts of anxious feelings and low self-esteem.
 In effect, a panic attack is the result of an extreme and sudden anxiety attack.
 The physical symptoms of a panic attack are extremely unpleasant and often leads you to believe you are experiencing a heart attack, which of course you are not!